lob/lob-openapi/README.md

 use the `--errors` flag which will turn any request or response violation found into a [RFC7807](https://tools.ietf.org/html/rfc7807) machine readable error.

-## Compatibility with Community Tooling
+## Compatibility with community tooling

 A lot of tooling for working with OpenAPI specs does not support the full specification.
 In particular, many tools do not support multiple files specs.
 To